Roydon railway station: History

 The station was designed by Francis Thompson and opened by the Northern and Eastern Railway in 1844.
 The main station building was abandoned by British Railways in 1978 and remained unoccupied until being converted into a restaurant.
 The station was given Grade II listed status on 30 April 1971.

 The station's signal box, built in 1876, is one of only two surviving examples of the GER Type I signal box.

 In 2016 the station's ticket office was demolished, and a waiting room was built on its foundations.
 Additional customer information screens, ticket machines, and improved CCTV and lighting were added at the same time.

 Services

-All services at Roydon are operated by Greater Anglia using EMUs.
+Roydon is unusual in that it is the only station on the West Anglia Main line served solely on the Stratford - Bishops Stortford services, of which are all operated by Greater Anglia using EMUs.

 The typical off-peak service in trains per hour is: